starcraftman/pakit/docs/man.rst

 Config
 ------
-Configuration is done by YAML file, default location is ``~/.pakit.yaml``
+Configuration is done by YAML file, default location is ``~/.pakit.yml``

 This is an example config:

 .. code-block:: yaml

+   pakit:
+     command:
+       timeout 120
      defaults:
        repo: stable
      log:
        enabled: true
        file: /tmp/pakit/main.log
+       level: debug
      paths:
        link: /tmp/pakit/links
        prefix: /tmp/pakit/builds
-      recipes: /home/username/.pakit/recipes
+       recipes: /home/starcraftman/.pakit/recipes
        source: /tmp/pakit/src
    ag:
      repo: unstable

 Expalnation of Config:

-log.enabled
+pakit.command.timeout
+   The timeout for commands, when no stdout produced for timeout kill process.

+pakit.log.enabled
    Toggles the file logger.
-Console errors always enabled.
+Console are errors always enabled.

-log.file
+pakit.log.file
-   Where the log file will be written to.
+   Where the file log will be written to.

-paths.link
-   Path that should be appended to your shell $PATH.

-paths.prefix
+pakit.log.level
+   The level to write to the file log.

+pakit.paths.link
+   Path where all programs will be linked to.
+You should put the bin folder in this folder on the **$PATH**.
+For the above config, **PATH=/tmp/pakit/links/bin:$PATH**.

+pakit.paths.prefix
    All recipes will be installed into this path.
 Using the above config, the recipe **ag** would be installed to **/tmp/pakit/builds/ag**.

-paths.recipes
+pakit.paths.recipes
    Path to a folder with user created recipes.
 Path must be a valid package name according to python rules.
 Importantly this means base folder can **NOT** be a hidden directory (leading '.').

-paths.source
+pakit.paths.source
    The path where source code will be downloaded & built.

-defaults
+pakit.defaults
    A dictionary of default options made available to all recipes.
    Anything in this, will be available inside recipes as **self.opts**.

-defaults.repo
+pakit.defaults.repo
    The default source repository to use.
    By convention, **stable** will always fetch a stable versioned release.
-   Whereas **unstable** is essentially building off the **master** branch of a project.
+   Whereas **unstable** should build from recent project commits, it may break.

 ag
-   A recipe specific dictionary that will *override* keys of the same name in **defaults**.
+   A recipe specific dictionary that will *override* keys of the same name in `pakit.defaults`.

 ag.repo
-   By setting this to **unstable**, you are instructing pakit to override the **defaults** setting and always get the latest version of ag from **unstable**.
+   Setting **unstable** here overrides the value of `pakit.defaults.repo`.

 Recipes
 -------